 Use Technology

-Business Strategy: Why Lead Time Matters
+Business Strategy: Why this metric Matters

-plays an important role in business strategy.
+Lead time plays an important role in business strategy.

 Better Customer Experience